joyantabd/Multi-Delete-Operation/README.md

 Here you can easily get the Signle and Multi Column Data Delete Code using ajax .
 We all know Ajax helps us to operate all the function witout loading the page.

+## Installation
+->Download the file using Zip.
+->Configure the .env file
+->migrate the Database
+->update the conposer to get all the vendor.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).